Countdown to mobile PAC code changes

-Changing mobile networks is going to be easier
+Changing mobile networks is about to get a whole lot easier

 You may well know that changing mobile networks and getting a PAC code is a real pain in the proverbial.
 If you have ever changed your mobile phone network and kept your number you will already know about this process and how it works today, if not have a look at our guide to moving networks.

 Why is this good news?
 It is good news, because when you change your mobile phone network you will be able to change your network and keep your mobile number and all within one working day.
 You will have the PAC code immediately and 24 hours later you will be using your old number on your new network.